 Hounds of Love (2019)

 There’s something about Aussie filmmaking that is just so unsettling.
 For those who enjoy walking away from the likes of Wolf Creek and Lake Mungo feeling happily winded, give Hounds of Love a spin.
 From writer/director Ben Young, Hounds of Love follows Vicki (Ashleigh Cummings), a kidnapped suburban girl, and her captors, John and Evelyn (Stephen Curry and Emma Booth).
-The couple takes Vicki back to their home, where all our worst nightmares come true.
+The couple takes Vicki back to their home, where all her worst nightmares come true.
 But, resilient and conniving, Vicki begins to exploit the deranged couple’s emotional vulnerabilities, pitting them against each other.
 This is a cunning film from start to finish and a beautiful first feature from its breakout genre-auteur.
 Hounds of Love doesn’t want to be your friend, so if you like your horror films a bit lighter, it’s best to stray away from this one.

 Rotten Tomatoes: 88%